Sanglorian/orcus/Orcus Rulebook - current.md

 Because a teleport requires line of sight, blindfolding creatures that are capable of teleporting prevents them from escaping.

+### Wild Shape

+Unless otherwise mentioned, you cannot use Wild Shape powers unless you are currently under the effect of a power with the Form tag (*wild shape* is the classic example).

+If you cease to be under the effect of a power with the Form tag, all Wild Shape powers end as well.

 ### Zones